Introduction¶

 chronyd¶

-If you are using chronyd for time synchronisation, you need to have
+If you are using chronyd for time synchronization, you need to have

 the following lines in the /etc/chrony.conf